Tree-based Learning for High-Fidelity Prediction of Chaos: Discussion

 One may observe that for both the H\`enon map and Lorenz systems, TreeDOX captures their respective chaotic attractors with a similar correlation dimension.
-Furthermore, self-evolved TreeDOX forecasts for both the Lorenz system and Kuramoto-Sivashinsky equation show similar accuracy to state-of-the-art methods, such as LSTM and NG-RC despite its lack of hyperparameter optimization \cite{pathak2018model}.
+Furthermore, self-evolved TreeDOX forecasts for both the Lorenz system and Kuramoto-Sivashinsky equation show similar accuracy to state-of-the-art methods, such as LSTM and NG-RC, despite its lack of hyperparameter tuning \cite{pathak2018model}.
+Observe in Fig.~\ref{fig:lorenz_comparison} that TreeDOX (similar to RC and NG-RC) achieves an accurate self-evolved forecast until roughly 9 Lyapunov times.
 Lastly, open-loop TreeDOX matches the performance of other current models in the prediction of SOI data, with comparably lower RMSE and higher AMI, supporting the ability of TreeDOX' explicit delay-overembedded memory to capture fading memory similar to that of the implicit memory of LSTM, NG-RC, and other models.